nahid-amini/Assignment/README.md

 ### Python-Selenium Solution
  * Includes UI test for both Login and Home page.
  * It does not have testing the `project name`.
 I tried a couple of ways to get the page display the project, but it did not work.
+So I lefted this scenario out.

   #### How to run test
   ### Make sure you update the config.py with proper values